 After a slow start, cucumbers are coming on fast and furious in my garden.
 Every time I look, there’s a new one to pick.
 I like using them in my morning smoothies, so I am managing to keep up with them, but just barely.

 Did you know that cucumbers are not only a refreshing summer snack, but are super healthy and nutrient packed as well?
-If you are interested, check out The World's Healthiest Foods, one of my favourite websites, to find out more.
+If you are interested, check out Cucumbers: Health Benefits, Nutritional Content, and Uses, to find out more.

 We didn’t miss the noodles.
 Sunomono salad is all about that cucumber, so, my take on this dish is about that lovely vegetable, (although really, it’s a fruit) and how this recipe elevates it and celebrates it.
 I like to have all of the ingredients chilled, because, you want to serve this salad immediately.
 So make the dressing ahead of time, and put it, along with the cucumbers, into the fridge until you plan to eat it.